dragonfax/squares/README.md

 There is a simple version of composition (rendered widget caching) implemented in the form of a CompositionWidget that you can insert anywhere in the widget tree.

+There is a scrollable widget, but it only scrolls vertically.

 Stateful and Stateless apps work as expected, including using setState to efficiently rebuild the UI.

 ## Plans